mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 5.3.0 =
+Release date: November 11th, 2015

+* Behavior change: Breadcrumb NavXT will no longer default to setting the root page for CPTs.
+* Behavior change: Breadcrumb NavXT will no longer inject a breadcrumb for a CPT archive page if a root page is set for that CPT.
+* Behavior change: Breadcrumb NavXT now defaults to `BCN_SETTINGS_USE_LOCAL` rather than `BCN_SETTINGS_USE_NETWORK` if all of the `BCN_SETTINGS_*` globals are not defined.
+* Behavior change: The included widget now supports RDFA style, Schema.org BreadcrumbList format rather than the deprecated Google Breadcrumbs format.
+* Behavior change: Default settings for breadcrumb templates now conform to RDFA style, Schema.org BreadcrumbList format rather than the deprecated Google Breadcrumbs format.
+* New feature: Added `bcn_widget_display_trail` action to enhance the included widget’s extensibility.
+* New feature: The plugin uninstaller has been re-factored, includes support for uninstalling in PHP5.2.
+* New feature: Unit tests added for all non-deprecated features in bcn_breadcrumb.
+* New feature: Unit tests added for the uninstaller.
+* New feature: Date based hierarchies are now available for CPTs.
+* New feature: Date archives restricted by CPT are now supported.
+* New feature: Taxonomy archives restricted by CPT are now supported.
+* Bug fix: Fixed issue where the multibyte supplicant functions were not always being included due to WordPress shipping with its own subset of theses functions.

 = 5.2.2 =
+Release date: June 1st, 2015

 * Bug fix: Fixed issue where the current item would use a built in default template rather than the breadcrumb template in the settings.
 * Bug fix: Updated currently distributed translations set and list to match the current set of translations that achieve the 90% completeness threshold for inclusion.
 * Bug fix: Fixed issue where a PHP warning would be displayed when BCN_SETTINGS_USE_NETWORK is defined.

 = 5.2.1 =
+Release date: May 25th, 2015

 * Bug fix: Added additional checks for empty URLs and templates within `bcn_breadcrumb` to prevent various bugs when empty URLs and/or templates are passed in.
 * Bug fix: Move away from building URLs for search breadcrumbs and instead using `get_search_link()` to fix support for pretty permalinks.
 * Bug fix: Fixed issue where media items (attachments) that have not been attached to a post yet would cause an incorrect breadcrumb trail to be generated.